 As we all know, first impressions are very important for good and bad.
 They can make or break a business deal and create long-lasting relationships.

 The same way as first impressions is important to your personality and presence, the same goes for your house as well.
-No matter how colorful, nice or comfortable it may be on the inside of parts of your exterior is broken, scratched or if your paint is chipping, that first impression can substantially lower the value of your home.
+No matter how colourful, nice or comfortable it may be on the inside of parts of your exterior is broken, scratched or if your paint is chipping, that first impression can substantially lower the value of your home.

 As the housing prices in Toronto increased by 63% from 2013 to 2018, having a bad-looking exterior can take you down up to a few thousand dollars on your home value.

-Often we cost too much attention at painting the inside of our homes, as sometimes it seems more reachable or sensible, but the outside of our homes needs that attention much more as it is always exposed to the elements, changes in weather, ultraviolet light, etc. All of these factors can take a toll on the layers of paint outside, causing them to stain, bleach, chip, etc.
+Often we cost too much attention to painting the inside of our homes, as sometimes it seems more reachable or sensible, but the outside of our homes needs that attention much more as it is always exposed to the elements, changes in weather, ultraviolet light, etc. All of these factors can take a toll on the layers of paint outside, causing them to stain, bleach, chip, etc.

 Take great caution to weather